ivmartel/dwv/readme.md

 # create documentation
 yarn run doc

+# watch for changes and copy build (to be connected with a demo viewer)
+yarn run dev

 ```

 <a name="footnote1">1</a>: Certification refers to official medical software certification that are issued by the FDA or EU Notified Bodies.
 The sentence here serves as a reminder that the Dicom Web Viewer is not ceritifed, and comes with no warranties (and no possible liability of its authors) as stated in the [license](license.txt).
 To learn more about standards used in certification, see the [wikipedia Medical software](https://en.wikipedia.org/wiki/Medical_software) page.
 If you have additional questions, please [open an issue](https://www.github.com/ivmartel/dwv/issues).